Natural Killer Cells – MCQ for Surgery & Immunology

 d) Large granular lymphocytes

-Large granular lymphocytes
+Answer: d) Large granular lymphocytes

-Natural killer cells are a part of lymphocytes called "null cells" These are large granular lymphocytes and the 1st line of defence against viruses and bacteria
+These are large granular lymphocytes and the first line of defence against viruses and bacteria.

 They belong to null cells as they do not rely on specific match or memory.

-They control both tumor and microbial spread in the body.
+NK cells control both tumor and microbial spread in the body.

-Unlike T cells ( which mature in thymus), natural killer cells develop in bone marrow.
-They identify the viruses and other harmful cells by lack of major histocompatibility complexes (MHC)
+Unlike T cells (which mature in thymus), natural killer cells develop in the bone marrow.

-Antigen presenting cells are B cells
+Antigen presenting cells are B cells.

-T cells are direct cyto toxic cells
+T cells are direct cytotoxic cells.